This information is historic and only relevant to X-Plane 10 and earlier

 12 Nov 2015 Update to move spec to developer site 7 May 2009 Spec converted to this new format to support new web site (http://data.x-plane.com).
 8 Sept 2009 Error in usage of row type 13 fixed in “applicability” section below.
 31 May 2010 Corrected error in specification of VOR and localizer radio frequencies.
 Added elevations to NDB spec.
 Corrected references to apt.dat.
 29 July 2011 Fixed minor error in definition of nav-aid frequencies 27 Oct 2011 Fixed minor error in definition of glideslope approach angle 8 July 2012 Corrected error in definition of nav-aid ranges

-This specification (XP NAV810) is supported in X-Plane 8.10 and later.
+This specification (XP NAV810) is supported in X-Plane 8.10 to X-Plane 10.52.
 It is identified in the data files as “810 Version” on the second row of the file.
 The prior specification for airport data was XP NAV740, which is recommended for X-Plane 7.40 – 8.09.

 Changes in the spec for XP NAV810 were: